DENICeG/go-rriclient/README.md

 create domain {domain} {holder} {abuse-contact} {general-request} {nserver-1} {nserver-2} ...
 ```

 The parameters `holder`, `abuse-contact` and `general-request` are handles.
-You give an arbitrary number of name servers at the end.
+You specify an arbitrary number of name servers at the end.
 An interactive prompt will be opened for all missing parameters.

 **Update Domain**